When in Spain do what Spanish do

-When in Spain you will find a fixed price lunch-time-only menu.
-It usually includes one drink, bread and dessert or coffee.
-You’ll generally have to decide among 3 to 5 starters options, another 3 to 5 main course options and of course, a selection of desserts.
+When in Spain you will find a fixed-price lunch-time-only menu.
+It usually includes one drink, bread, and dessert or coffee.
+You’ll generally have to decide among 3 to 5 starter options, another 3 to 5 main course options, and of course, a selection of desserts.
 These are usually the freshest meals you’ll find for lunch and they’ll also be served quite fast.
 Occasionally even the best places run out of options during the hectic lunch hours but you’ll just have to do like locals do, and live with it!

 Tapas, raciones, pintxos…

 Let’s get serious: food!
 We feel we are always talking about food.
 It is rather an important part of our culture.
 So yes, we are always talking about food.

 If you’re in the north, south, center, Mediterranean or mountainous regions, you should taste all of the incredibly diverse mini portions widely known as tapas.
 Be warned though, they are a trap!
 Once you start, you wanna try them all.
 Some restaurants and bars have only one specialty.
 For example, La Plata in Barcelona is famous for its fried sardines, tomato salad, and butifarra (a type of sausage).

 In many restaurants across about half the country, you’ll see 2 or 3 different prices for the same dish.
 This is depending on the size of the portion.
 Let’s try to understand it.
 Tapa is small and Racion is bigger.
 Ask what they mean by Plato (besides “dish”) because that’s still a mystery to us!